 We value libraries, but we only read a tiny fraction of their contents.
 The rest sit there on the shelves, unopened, a reminder of all that is yet to be known.
 A reminder, in other words, of our ignorance.
 At one level, libraries. exist to make us feel stupid.
 If only we could swallow books whole, or by the book-case.
 Imagine being able to consume books as fast as a fire….

-In November 1992 I found myself picking my way through a strange mixture of debris: broken furniture, melted plastic, heat-distorted test-tubes, soot, rubble, and charred books.
+free stock charts for binary options\'A In November 1992 I found myself picking my way through a strange mixture of debris: broken furniture, melted plastic, heat-distorted test-tubes, soot, rubble, and charred books.
 I was in the ruins of the University of Bosnia and Herzegovina in Sarajevo.
 Three months before, during the night of August 25, Serb gunners in the surrounding hills had intentionally fired grenades into the historic building and set the library ablaze.
 Its entire holdings – between 1.5 and 2 million books and manuscripts – had burned.
 It was the National as well as University Library: amongst the various heritages destroyed that night was the destroyers’ own.
 Suddenly, for a single night, the fantasy of the gun-wielding peasants in the hills became real.
 They were as clever and well-read as the clever and well-read people in the city below.
 There was, after all, very little left to read.

 But it’s a shoddy fantasy.
 Five years later, the library in Sarajevo is being reconstructed.
 There are plans for a virtual on-line library (which, by its nature, cannot burn).
 One might compare it to a phoenix rising from the ashes.
 Or to the library at Nineveh in Ancient Sumeria which burned spectacularly and totally, in 612 BC.
 But the ‘books’ of the Sumerians were written on clay tablets which the fire baked, preserving them for two and a half millennia.